ginpei/docker-rails-example/README.md

-# Docker & Rails example
+# Rails on Docker example and tutorial

-This is an example to build and run your Rails app on Docker.
+This is an example and tutorial to build and run your Rails app on Docker.

 ## For Windows users